-As near as I can tell, one of the keys to blogging is having an opinion on every hot button issue and making it known.
-I certainly have had an opinion when it comes to the Brett Kavanaugh saga.
+As near as I can tell, one of the keys to blogging is having an opinion on every hot-button issue and making it known.
+I certainly have an opinion when it comes to the Brett Kavanaugh saga.
 But, I also haven’t felt like I’ve had anything unique to say that hadn’t already been said.

 Then came the sexual misconduct allegations.

 Honestly, I didn’t know what to think of these allegations in the beginning.
 I’m fully aware that allegations can be false.
 I’m also fully aware that they rarely are.
 Still, when it comes to politics and power- people can get a little crazy.

 Initially, what bothered me most was that the GOP didn’t want to investigate at all.
 How could we risk not investigating when we are talking about the character of a lifetime appointee?
 Doesn’t character matter… at least some?